Rotisserie cooking is one of the oldest and most established methods of cooking.

-The height adjustment on Rotigrills, makes grilling a really sucessful operation.
-So there's no need to burn or undercook black chicken breasts, sausages or burgers.
+The height adjustment on Rotigrills, makes grilling a really successful operation.
+So there’s no need to burn or undercook black chicken breasts, sausages or burgers.
 Most charcoal barbecues do not have this facility.

 We have a number of recipes on this site, (please see below for the link).
-In general terms, when roating a joint of meat, you will experience an age old method of cooking.
+In general terms, when roasting a joint of meat, you will experience an age old method of cooking.
 Rotisseries retain all those lovely juices that provide flavour.
 You can also cook the meat exactly as you want it, fast and rare or slow and tender.
 Recipes for rotisseries include kebabs, which many people find amazing.
-Marinades and sauces add to the opportunites of rotisserie receipe options
+Marinades and sauces add to the opportunities of rotisserie recipe options

 “Recipes” for more outdoor cooking ideas